Australian Fellowship of Evangelical Students: Staff

 The national director of AFES is Richard Chin.
 He was preceded by Kerry Nagel.
+On August 11, 2025, the Board announced Peter Sorrenson as Richard's successor, commencing in 2026.

 Staff are employed through AFES for the particular university campuses.
 Each staff member must raise his or her own financial support, which is sent to AFES by supporters and paid out to staff as a salary.
 (Many supporters of AFES staff are former AFES students who are now in paid employment.)

 Staff usually are Staffworkers and Trainees, who usually work for a two-year "traineeship".
 After completing the traineeship, they may move to theological education and a more senior position.

-Publications

-AFES publishes a biannual magazine called Salt.

-Criticism

-Melbourne based journalist Muriel Porter has argued that AFES is an "outreach of Sydney Diocese in all but name" and "a Trojan horse for Sydney Anglican teaching around the country" though she admits that she is "obviously not able to report on Sydney objectively and even-handedly."
-Porter suggests that AFES is also spreading "Sydney-style opposition to women in church leadership" in the Anglican Diocese of Melbourne and the Churches of Christ.
-She notes that students converted by AFES are bringing their "newly-acquired conservative stance into parish life."